 It’s important to note that capsule systems are not universally compatible.
 Many coffee capsules are designed specifically for machines from certain brands.
 For instance, Nespresso machines require capsules made specifically for their system.
 This exclusivity can limit options but ensures the machine and capsule work together for the best possible results.

-Key Differences Between Coffee Pods and Capsules
+Key Differences Between Pods and Capsules

 I hope this explanation has helped clarify the distinctions between coffee pods and capsules.
 While the two don’t differ drastically in their purpose, the choice between them largely depends on individual preferences and brewing needs.
 To make things even clearer, I’ve prepared the following table summarizing their similarities and differences: